piandpower/MetagenomeDB/doc/api/relationships.rst

 	>>> s1.relate_to_sequence(s2, {"monty": {"python": "bar"}})

 Describing a relationship between objects is useful to explain why the *source* should be connected to its *target*.
-For example, a convention enforced by the mdb-tools (see :doc:`../tools/index`) is to annotate relationships between sequences with a property 'type', of which value is either 'part-of' (when a sequence is part of another sequence; e.g., a read that is part of a contig) or 'similar-to' (when a sequence is similar to another sequence; e.g., as shown by a BLAST run).
+For example, a convention enforced by the command-line tools (see :doc:`../tools/index`) is to annotate relationships between sequences with a property ``type``, of which value is either ``part-of`` (when a sequence is part of another sequence; e.g., a read that is part of a contig) or ``similar-to`` (when a sequence is similar to another sequence; e.g., as shown by a BLAST run).
 Those same tools also add annotations about how the relationship was established, using which technique, any associated score, etc.

 .. note::
 	Two objects can be linked by more than one relationship, as long as their annotations are distinct.
 In the following example,